Ana Forrest Interview: How Yoga Gives You Tools for Everyday Life

 Handstands and Arm Balances are some of my favourite poses (I don’t normally teach Headstand because I don’t like the compression on the top neck vertebrae).

 Inversions, for example, build strength, a sense of empowerment, are tons of fun and they’re exhilarating!
 They are great poses for chasing depression right out of your cell tissue.
 Going upside down gives you a lot of energy — a wonderful replacement for coffee.
 These poses nourish adrenal glands and kidneys, not deplete them!
 I love teaching people to be the “architect of their own pharmacopeia.”
 In other words, rinsing out the stress chemicals like cortisol and turning on the feel-good chemicals — the endorphins.
 The endorphins make us feel more resourceful and happy to be alive.
 Inversions give us a wonderful brain wash and refresh.
-Develop a daily practice with some inversions.
-You deserve to be thrilled and exhilarated every day!

 Feature image credit: Bella Zanesco